Using The App

 An expense is considered “committed” if it happens at a regular interval for a known amount.
 Subscriptions, bills, and loan payments are examples of committed expenses.
 Savings goals are also considered committed expenses.
 Since these expenses are for a defined amount they’re easy to budget for.

-Weekly takes your regular income and subtracts all of your committed expenses to discover your weekly Safe-to-Spend amount.
+Weekly takes your regular income and subtracts all of your committed expenses to discover your Weekly Spending Limit.
+Each week the amount of our Weekly Spending Limit is added to your Safe-to-Spend for the week.
 Your Safe-to-Spend is used to cover all your day-to-day expenses like groceries, gas, clothing, and entertainment.

 Many budgeting apps ask you to estimate how much money you’ll spend on day-to-day expenses.
 We believe this approach adds unnecessary complexity to your budget.
 Instead Weekly has a single bucket for all of your day-to-day expenses – your Safe-to-Spend.
-At the beginning of each week, your Safe-to-Spend is increased by your weekly Safe-to-Spend amount so you can take budgeting one week at a time.
+At the beginning of each week, your Safe-to-Spend is increased by your Weekly Spending Limit so you can take budgeting one week at a time.

 Regular income is the starting point for building a budget.
 It is simply the average amount of money available to cover all expenses.
 For many people, regular income is simply their net paycheck.